cjdbarlow/bedside-notebook/assessment/physician-approach.md

         * HFNP
     * Breathing:
         * Ventilator/supports:
-        **Ask**: Does this patient have respiratory failure? (i.e. could they be extubated/weaned from supports)
+        Determine if this patient has respiratory failure - i.e. could they be extubated/weaned from supports.
             * Oxygenation:
                 * FiO<sub>2</sub>
                 Check P:F ratio.